ryan-mcclue/musings/tower-of-knowledge.md

 50m for 10 minutes

 # Desktop
+Codec is typically a separate hardware unit that you interact with via a specific API HEVC (H.265; high efficiency video coding) newer version of H.264 VP9 is a open source Google video coding format

 Typically stored as crt0.s, this will perform OS specific run-time initialisation.
 The conditions assumed here will be outlined in ABI, e.g. argc in rdi Some functions include setting up processor registers (e.g. SSE), MMU, caches, threading